icy/google-group-crawler/README.md

 `bash`, `lynx`, `wget`, `awk`

 ### Tips and Tricks

+0. If you clean your files _(as below)_, you may notice that it will be very slow when re-downloading all your files.
+You may consider to use the `-rss` option instead.
+This option will fetch data from `rss` feed link.

+   It's recommmeded to use the `-rss` option for daily update.
+By default, the number of items is 100.
+You can change it by the `RSS_NUM` variable.
+   However, don't use a very big number, because Google will ignore that.

 1. Because Topics is a FIFO list, you only need to remove the last file.
    The script will re-download the last item, and if there is a new page,